-INTERCOLLEGIATE ATHLETICS AND INTRAMURAL SPORTS - Students may contact Dr. Rhonda L. Truitt,

-Chair of Teacher Education, the Catawba College Title IX Coordinator for any concerns pertaining to Title IX.
+INTERCOLLEGIATE ATHLETICS AND INTRAMURAL SPORTS - Students may contact Dr. Rhonda L. Truitt, Chair of Teacher Education, the Catawba College Title IX Coordinator for any concerns pertaining to Title IX.
 All students are encouraged to participate in intramural sport activities.
 The program offers extensive team and individual involvement using the many athletic facilities.
 All students are encouraged to explore intercollegiate athletic participation.
 Team selection is based on skill abilities.
 Catawba is a member of the South Atlantic Conference.
-Teams are fielded in baseball, men's and women's basketball, men's and women's cross country, football, men's and women's golf, men's and women's lacrosse, softball, men's and women's soccer, men's and women's swimming, men's and women's tennis, and volleyball.
+Teams are fielded in baseball, men's and women's basketball, men's and women's golf, men's and women's lacrosse, softball, men's and women's soccer, men's and women's tennis, and volleyball.
 National competition is available for qualifying teams through the National Collegiate Athletic Association (Division II).